chenashkenazi/phone_book/README.md

-# Phone Book API
+# Phone Book API ☎️

-Welcome to my phone book API
+Welcome to my phone book API!

 You can use this API for a phone book app.
-It includes the basic phone book operations.
+It includes the basic phone book operations such as adding, searching and deleting contacts.

 ### Features
-- **Create contact**: create a new contact with the following fields:
+- **Create contact**: Create a new contact with the following fields:
-    - First name: a string up to 30 characters.
+    - First name: A string up to 30 characters.
-    - Last name: a string up to 30 characters.
+    - Last name: A string up to 30 characters.
-    - Phone number: up to 9 digits.
+    - Phone number: Up to 9 digits.
-    - Address: a string up to 40 characters.
+    - Address: A string up to 40 characters.
-    - id: uuid that any contact gets at creation.
+    - id: A uuid assigned to the contact upon creation.
-    - Favorite: a boolean represents if a contact is a favorite or not.
-Default is false.
+    - Favorite: a boolean representing if a contact is marked as favorite.
+Default is `false`.
-- **Get contacts**: get all the contact from the database in parts.
+- **Get contacts**: Get all the contact from the database in paginated form.
 Optional parameters:
-    - Limit: the amount of contacts to returnn from the database.
+    - Limit: The number of contacts to return from the database.
 Default is 10.
-    - Page: which part of documents to return according to limit.
+    - Page: The page of results to return based on the limit.
-    - Favorites: put the contacts that marked as favorites at the beginning of the list.
+    - Favorites: Prioritize contacts marked as favorites at the top of the list.
-- **Search contacts**: Free text search to find contacts, by name or phone number.
+- **Search contacts**: Free-text search to find contacts by name or phone number.
-- **Delete contact**: delete a contact from the database by its id.
+- **Delete contact**: Delete a contact from the database by its id.
-- **Update contact**: update contact's details
+- **Update contact**: Update contact's details.

 ### Important Points
 - It is not possible to save two records with the same phone number.